Office chair casters.

 It’ll be able to hold and withstand a much heavier person.

-It also has a very solid structure with less moving parts.
+It also has a very solid structure with fewer moving parts.
 This makes it last much longer than twin-wheeled casters.

 And, there’s no need to worry about hair getting stuck.
 Single-wheeled casters are high-raised, making it hard for hairs to get in.